Swiss stocks - Factors to watch on Dec 16

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-ZURICH Dec 16 The Swiss blue-chip SMI was seen opening up 0.2 percent at 8598 points on Wednesday, according to premarket indications by bank Julius Baer .

-Here are some of the main factors that could affect Swiss stocks:
+ZURICH Dec 15 Here are some of the main factors that could affect Swiss stocks on Wednesday:

 BSI